 - Determining the best types of training for the organization’s needs (e.g. seminars, in-service training, or other programs); and

 - Determining when and how often training is needed and how much training each employee should receive.

 Training may be accomplished through several methods, including on-site training, compliance meetings and outside training seminars.
-Any changes to the plan should by promply announced and routed through your staff or [laced on a centrally placed bulletin board.
+Any changes to the plan should by promptly announced and routed through your staff or placed on a centrally placed bulletin board.
 Regardless of the training method used, a provider should make sure that appropriate education is effectively communicated and that employees understand their role in health care compliance.